PM-Notes/Prince2/README.md

 ### Project Plan

-A high-level view of the full project, comprising of:
+Created during the *Initiating a Project* process and is a *high-level* view of the full project, comprising of:

 - Key milestones
 - Resource requirements